Information about the Tokyo Marathon 2020 for anyone involved.

 Promoting Initiatives for Sustainability Through the Tokyo Marathon.

-The 402 flags manufactured for the Tokyo Marathon 2019 will be repurposed as bags.
-In the interest of supporting employment opportutinies for people with disabilities, the bags will be created at fabric manufacturing company that employs people with disabilities.
-The bags will be available for purchase at JOGPORT ARIAKE in mid-August, and we will donate a portion of the profits to Tokyo Goodwill Bank (Tokyo Council of Social Welfare).
+The flags manufactured for the Tokyo Marathon 2020 will be repurposed as bags.
+The bags will be created at fabric manufacturing company that employs people with disabilities.
+The bags will be available for purchase at JOGPORT ARIAKE, and we will donate a portion of the profits to Tokyo Goodwill Bank (Tokyo Council of Social Welfare).

-We welcome No-Baggage Runners* who appear at the starting area with no baggage, and we will provide original poncho at the finish for them to wear as they leave the venue.
+We welcome No-Baggage Runners who choose not to check baggage on the race day during the entry to the event.
+In exchange, we will provide original poncho at the finish for them to wear as they leave the venue.

 We are working to reduce CO² emissions by reducing the number of trucks used to transport runners' baggage.